nih-cfde/the-fair-cookbook/content/recipes/Identification/identifiers.md

 5b6d0be2-d47f-11e8-9f9d-ccaf789d94a0
 ```

-**persistent identifier**: a persistent identifier (PID) is an identifier which provides a long-lasting reference to a digital resource.
+**persistent identifier**: A persistent identifier (PID) is an identifier which provides a long-lasting reference to a digital resource.
 The key notion introduced is that of`persistence`, which can only exist if a `resolution service` exists.
 Well known examples are `persistent identifiers` are `Digital Object Identifiers (DOI)`, `Archive Retrieval Keys (ARK)`, `Open Researcher and Contributor ID(ORCID)` or `Persistent Uniform Resource Locator (PURL)`.
 More examples can be found on the [PID forum](https://www.pidforum.org/).

-**compact identifier**: a `compact identifier` is a unique string consisting of a `Prefix` (assigned by curator), a `colon (‘:’)`, and an `Accession (e.g. local identifier string)`.
+**compact identifier**: A `compact identifier` is a unique string consisting of a `Prefix` (assigned by curator), a `colon (‘:’)`, and an `Accession (e.g. local identifier string)`.
 The prefix is composed of an optional `Provider Code`, and an assigned `Namespace`, separated by a slash (‘/’).

-**identifier minting service**: an `identifier minting service` is a piece of software infrastructure which allows the production of an identifier.
+**identifier minting service**: An `identifier minting service` is a piece of software infrastructure which allows the production of an identifier.
 It can be as `simple` as as UUID generator (see above) or random number generator.

-**identifier resolution service**: an identifier resolution service is a piece of software infrastructure which given an identifier can return a web resource about the entity designated by the identifier.
+**identifier resolution service**: An identifier resolution service is a piece of software infrastructure which given an identifier can return a web resource about the entity designated by the identifier.
 Such service is essential to realize the notion of `persistence` of identifiers.